snsolomar/snsolomar/README.md

 **Hi there**

 My name is Simon, and I am a transitioning Army veteran looking to enter into tech.
-I've spent the last year working to learn new tools, languages, and frameworks wit the intent of becoming a Software Engineer, bridging the gap between my Software Engineering Immersive and my professional experience as an Armor Officer.
+I've spent the last year working to learn new tools, languages, and frameworks with the intent of becoming a Software Engineer, bridging the gap between my Software Engineering Immersive and my professional experience as an Armor Officer.

 Most of my work has utilized the following technologies as I learn the fundamentals and idioms of software design: